Constitution of the Republic of China: Three Principles of the People

 In Article 1, the Republic of China is founded upon the Three Principles of the People (Chinese: 三民主義; pinyin: Sān Mín Zhǔyì), Minzu (民族), Minquan (民權), and Minsheng (民生), roughly defined as nationalism, democracy, and the livelihood of the people.
 It establishes China as a "democratic republic of the People, by the people, and for the people."
 Article 2 affirms that national sovereignty is derived from the citizenry.
 According to Article 3, people of ROC nationality are citizens of the Republic of China.
-Finally, Article 5 guarantees equality among the nations ethnic groups.
+Finally, Article 5 guarantees equality among the nation's ethnic groups.

 Civil and political rights of people

 The basic civil rights and duties of the people are specified in Chapter 2 of the Constitution.
 Chapter 12 specifies four political rights of the people: election of public officials, recall of public officials, legislative initiative, and referendum.

 Separation of Five Powers (Yuan)

 Unlike the typical division of governmental branches, the ROC constitution establishes a five-power, semi-parliamentary mode of constitutional governance.
 The five branches of government or Yuan (院) include: the Executive Yuan (行政院), the Legislative Yuan (立法院), the Judicial Yuan (司法院), the Examination Yuan (考試院), and the Control Yuan (監察院).
 The separation of five powers is predicated on revolutionary Sun Yat-sen's political theory.
 In 1906, Sun Yat-sen proposed the five-power system for China, adding the Examination Yuan and the Control Yuan to improve governmental efficiency and preclude corruption.
 Under this system, the Examination Yuan administers the selection of bureaucratic candidates whereas the Control Yuan monitors governmental integrity.
-Chapters 5-9 of the Constitution stipulates the authorities of the five Yuan.
+Chapters 5–9 of the Constitution stipulates the authorities of the five Yuan.
 Should constitutional disputes arise between the Yuan, Article 44 authorizes the President to intervene with mediation sessions.
 This power, however, can be checked by the Yuan, who retain the ability to reject presidential calls for mediation.